The Money Is In The List – Have You Started Yours?

 There are many motivations for political candidates, ranging from the benevolent to the selfish.
 Some people run for office because they may have personal animosity toward the incumbent or their local government at large.
 They feel the best way to solve the problem is to do the job themselves – and stick it to the opposition at the same time.

 Consider the best answer to ‘Why am I running for office?”
-What are you passionate about?
-What do you want to achieve?
+What matters most to you, and how will your work improve life for the people you hope to represent?

 • Generic reasons like, “I want to give back to the community” or “I want to make a difference” are bland and will not generate voter interest.